 We also know from the new A3 that there will be a digital instrument cluster, a large touchscreen for the infotainment system that can recognize letters entered by hand and responds to natural-speak instructions, and a color head-up display.
 A performance data recorder might also make it into the new RS 3.

-The new A3 is expected to reach the U.S. later this year as a 2021 model.
-The RS 3 should trail it by six months to a year, meaning we'll likely see it arrive as a 2022 model.
+The new A3 is scheduled to reach the U.S. in late 2021 as a 2022 model.
+The RS 3 should arrive about the same time, meaning we'll likely see it also arrive as a 2022 model.

 Potential rivals for the RS 3 include AMG's new 45 series, as well as the BMW M2 and possibly a future CT4-V Blackwing from Cadillac.